gslf/PythonSE/DataStructures/LinkedList/README.md

                 return
             current = current.next_node

-    def find(self, value):
+    def find(self, value: Any) -> Optional[Node]:
         """
         Find a node containing the specified value.

         Args:
-            value (any): The value to be found.
+            value (Any): The value to be found.

         Returns:
-            Node or None: The node containing the value, or None if not found.
+            Optional[Node]: The node containing the value, or None if not found.
         """
         current = self.head
         while current: